 Food historians credit China with inventing ice cream and Marco Polo for introducing it to Italy on his return from the Far East.

 Ice cream is believed to have been invented in China, but it’s taken more than 2,000 years for the Asian powerhouse to warm up to the frosty dessert.
 Their version of ice cream was made from a soft paste of tender overcooked rice, combined with spices and milk and then packed in snow to solidify.
 It probably was more of a gritty ice milk and less like today’s smooth ice cream.
-China is now the world’s biggest ice cream market, with sales estimated at 4.3 billion litres in 2016.
-Half (49%) of urban Chinese consumers eat ice cream at home as a snack, compared to four in 10 (39%) who said the same in 2015.
+China is now the world’s biggest ice cream market.
+China has produced 1,832,700 mt of ice cream in the first half of 2020; down 4.44%.

 The Chinese word for this cold treat so loved worldwide is an interesting combination of a Chinese stem and a loan word.
 Bing is the Chinese word for ‘ice’.
 The jiling part has entered Mandarin from Cantonese, where it is pronounced something like ‘keeling’ or ‘keelam’, which is a local rendering of the English word ‘cream’.